24

 Dry white wines:

-Haut Brion blanc had intense aromas of pear, pineapple and acacia flower, was formidably knitted together, impeccable balance and long, and caressingly soft aftertaste.
-Seemed less concentrated than 2008.
+Haut Brion blanc had intense aromas of pear, pineapple, and acacia flower, was formidably knitted together, had impeccable balance, and had a long and caressingly soft aftertaste.
+It seemed less concentrated than in 2008.
 Great quality.
 95p.

-Domaine de Chevalier was very accessible, incredibly aromatic with lemon and pineapple, elegant, incredibly attractive, tasty and smooth, caressing aftertaste.
-This was stupendous showing.
+Domaine de Chevalier was accessible, incredibly aromatic with lemon and pineapple, and elegant, lovely, tasty, smooth, caressing aftertaste.
+This was a spectacular showing.
 95p.

-La Mission Haut Brion blanc offered great intensity of lemon, mango and apricot flavours supported by great acidity and balance.
+La Mission Haut Brion blanc offered great intensity of lemon, mango, and apricot flavors supported by great acidity and balance.
 Elegant version of 2008.
 Simply terrific wine.
 93-94p.

-La Tour Martillac did the unbelieveable thing and performed as impressive as La Mission Haut Brion blanc.
+La Tour Martillac did the unbelievable thing and performed as impressive as La Mission Haut Brion blanc.
 A great surprise.
 93-94p.

-Haut Bergey and La Louviere were intense and rich on the nose with pineapple and lemon grass, had great acidity n the palate with supporting fruit.
+Haut Bergey and La Louviere were intense and rich on the nose with pineapple and lemon grass and had great acidity n the palate with supporting fruit.
 Very stylish wines with finesse and elegance.
 Stunning efforts.
 Well-deserved 93p.

 Olivier did everything right and came up with great effort, not unlike Haut Bergey and La Louviere.
 Less intense.
 92p.

-De Fieuzal and de France offered fine acidity, intensity and structure.
-Nicely put together and fine balance.
-Apple, pineapple and pear.
+De Fieuzal and de France offered fine acidity, intensity, and structure.
+Nicely put together and has a fine balance.
+Apple, pineapple, and pear.
 Very fine effort.
 90-91p.

-Chantegrive and Rahoul were aromatic, charming, with nice acidity, a bit light on the palate.
+Chantegrive and Rahoul were aromatic, charming, with nice acidity and light on the palate.
 Smooth and round finish.
 Nice wines.
 90p.

-Bouscaut, Carbonnieux and Malartic Lagraviere brought dense, well-knitted wines with fine acidity and strong finish.
+Bouscaut, Carbonnieux, and Malartic Lagraviere brought dense, well-knitted wines with fine acidity and a strong finish.
 89p.

-La Clarte de Haut Brion (blend of grapes not good enough for Haut Brion blanc and La Mission Haut Brion blanc) offered fresh and aromatic apple, grapefruit and lemon peel aromas, attractive, round and smooth approach.
+La Clarte de Haut Brion (a blend of grapes not good enough for Haut Brion blanc and La Mission Haut Brion blanc) offered fresh and aromatic apple, grapefruit, and lemon peel aromas, attractive, round, and smooth approach.
 Tasty and very enjoyable.
 88p.

 MÉDOC

-Greysac was a great surprise, really.
+Greysac was a great surprise.
 This underperformer made probably the best wine in its history.
-Impressive nose of black fruit, really deep and aromatic.
+Impressive nose of black fruit, intense and aromatic.
 Sappy and chewy on the palate, full-bodied, quite concentrated, persistent fruity aftertaste.
 Bravo!
 91p.

-Potensac was concentrated with fine structure and length, fine balance and lingering aftertaste.
+Potensac was concentrated with fine structure, length, balance, and lingering aftertaste.
 Fine quality.
 89p.

 OK wine: Goulée.
 87p